-In Science this week: CRISPR-based approach to diagnose disease, new whole-genome amplification approach, and more.
+In Science this week: CRISPR-based approach for recording cellular events, and more.

 An analysis of metagenomic sequences from donor and recipient stool samples highlighted bacterial abundance, phylogeny, and strain features influencing engraftment.